Drograr/Hbeat-bachelor-project/graphe/README.md

 if cmake have some problems finding some libraries use the command "ccmake .." in the build file and put the path for the mission libraries.

 1. Copy the `.so` to /usr/lib/obs-plugins/ or /usr/local/lib/obs-plugin depending of your installation of Obs
-2. also copy the contents of the `obsplugin/data/` directory to the `bin` directory of obs-studio (where the obs-studio executable is located)

 ## Using the plugin
 This plugin implements a source filter in obs.
 To use it select the **scene** containing the sources you wish to record and add the source.